Can hemp become a 60 million acre crop and billion dollar industry?

 “There are not too many people in the political world that are really opposed to it,” Lucas says.
 “Hemp seems to be something to bring people together.”

-Once hemp is legalized, some supporters see hemp growing into a major crop and industry.
+Once hemp is legalized nationwide, some supporters see hemp growing into a major crop and industry.

 “Once we get federally backed crop insurance there’s no reason this shouldn’t and won’t be on par with both corn and soybeans and grown on 60 million acres a year,” Rosen says.